presentation approach, and just delivering it over the web. That is,

 than where you want), make the material light (so it delivers quickly,

-and does not require special computer reconfigurations), and several
+and does not require special computer reconfigurations)

 other modifications, you'll be able to reach a larger audience not